SparrowOchon/Threaded-CSRF-Bruteforker/README.md

 # CSRFbruteforce
-CSRFbruteforce Tool - Nothing can stop us.
+CSRFbruteforce Tool - Nothing can stop us. anti-CSRF tokens brtuce force

 **About The Tool**
 Simple tool for brute forcing logins which are
-using CSRF tokens to stop you from brute forcing them
+using anti-CSRF tokens to stop you from brute forcing them

 **Usage**
 Example: